-The most relevant international organizations have yet to establish any major programmes to address the major challenges of rising heat in the workplace.
-In November 2015, however, the ILO Governing adopted the "Guidelines for a just transition towards environmentally sustainable economies and societies for all", which include occupational safety and health and social protection policies within the context of climate change.

-- These guidelines recognize the need for enterprises, workplaces and communities to adapt to climate change to avoid loss of assets and livelihoods and involuntary migration. - Under the Occupational Safety and Health (OSH) item, these guidelines call on social partners, to conduct assessments of increased or new OSH risks resulting from climate change; improve, adapt or develop and create awareness of OSH standards for technologies and work processes related to the transition; and review policies concerning the protection of workers. - The Social Protection Policies item mentions the promotion of innovative social protection mechanisms that contribute to offsetting the impacts of climate change and tripartite mechanisms to identify and understand challenges posed by climate change.
+- ▶ The most relevant international organizations have yet to establish any major programmes to address the major challenges of rising heat in the workplace.
+In November 2015, however, the ILO Governing adopted the "Guidelines for a just transition towards environmentally sustainable economies and societies for all", which include occupational safety and health and social protection policies within the context of climate change. - ▶ These guidelines recognize the need for enterprises, workplaces and communities to adapt to climate change to avoid loss of assets and livelihoods and involuntary migration. - Under the Occupational Safety and Health (OSH) item, these guidelines call on social partners, to conduct assessments of increased or new OSH risks resulting from climate change; improve, adapt or develop and create awareness of OSH standards for technologies and work processes related to the transition; and review policies concerning the protection of workers. - The Social Protection Policies item mentions the promotion of innovative social protection mechanisms that contribute to offsetting the

-- The guidelines will be revised within the next two years and the adaptation angle could be reinforced in this process. - These guidelines will be implemented in two or three pilot countries; special attention needs to be paid to the climate change impacts on labour during the implementation phase. - There are also a range of options that can be explored to further develop research and advocacy initiatives, review labour standards, and implement practical preventive measures in the workplace in the context of climate change adaptation. - Swift efforts by all countries to live up to the UN Paris Agreement objective of well below 2 degrees of warming with efforts to limit temperatures to not more than 1.5 degrees will also constitute the most significant preventative measure against a tremendous escalation of workplace heat risks this century.
+- impacts of climate change and tripartite mechanisms to identify and understand challenges posed by climate change. - The guidelines will be revised within the next two years and the adaptation angle could be reinforced in this process. - These guidelines will be implemented in two or three pilot countries; special attention needs to be paid to the climate change impacts on labour during the implementation phase. - There are also a range of options that can be explored to further develop research and advocacy initiatives, review labour standards, and implement practical preventive measures in the workplace in the context of climate change adaptation. - New of the state o iStock/ Montes-Bradley

-iStock/ Montes-Bradley